All God’s Children International is an orphan care ministry answering God’s call to provide the love and hope that every child deserves.

 TRANSFER OF RECORDS

 In the event that AGCI ceases to provide adoption services, all retained adoption-related records will be transferred to a licensed adoption agency in the state where AGCI’s retained adoption records are permanently stored.
-If an agency qualified and willing to accept AGCI’s adoption records cannot be found, the records will be transferred to the Washington Department of Human Services or the appropriate state agency in the state where AGCI is licensed.
+If an agency qualified and willing to accept AGCI’s adoption records cannot be found, the records will be transferred to the Oregon Department of Human Services or the appropriate state agency in the state where AGCI is licensed.
 AGCI will notify the appropriate state agency, the accrediting entity, and the U.S. Secretary of State of any transfer of adoption records.
 The notice must be given within 30 days of when AGCI ceases to provide adoption services, and must specify to whom records will be transferred.